autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 ```

 Back up the key.
-Take the `Public key (hex)` of the Keypair.
-The public key is part of the Operator config.
+Take the `public key (hex)` of the Keypair.
+The public key is part of the operator config.

 #### Insert key to Keystore:
-The key generated above is added to the Keystore so that the Operator node can use it to participate in Bundle production.
+The key generated above is added to the Keystore so that the operator node can use it to participate in bundle production.
 The key is inserted using the following command:

 ```bash